Ten glorious photos of world-famous monuments

 Windmills of Nashtifan, Khorasan Razavi, Iran.
 Hadi Dehghanpour

 Together with a few friends, Hadi Dehghanpour set off on a trek of nearly 400 kilometers to photograph the Windmills of Nashtifan in Khorasan Razavi, Iran.
-If the viewer looks closely, they’ll notice the element at the center of the frame, underscoring the vastness of the monument.
+If the viewer looks closely, they’ll notice the human element at the center of the frame, underscoring the vastness of the monument.
 This detail also won over the jury, which wrote “the middle of a frame adds to the magnitude of the structure.”

 Tenth place